20R01A04N9/Rock-Paper-Scissor/README.md

 # Rock-Paper-Scissor
-Hi Git mate's I have done this amazing project using HTML,CSS,JAVASCRIPT.
+Hi Git mate's I have done this amazing game project using HTML,CSS,JAVASCRIPT.